What Is Sales Prospecting?

 Here’s a great prospecting idea—

 Your potential buyers visit all types of social media channels, so if you’re not present there, you’re losing out.
-It doesn’t replace other B2B sales prospecting activities but complements them.
+It doesn’t replace other B2B sales prospecting activities like personal selling or social selling but complements them.
 As many as 82% of customers say they look up vendors on lead sources like LinkedIn before even replying to their outreach.

 You start by creating a social media profile and engaging with your connections or followers.
 When you share valuable content with them, you increase your brand awareness.
 People start to trust your expertise and become eager to hear your recommendations.